 The NOW is only appropriate for those individuals whose health and welfare can be assured via an Individual Support Plan and for whom home and community-based waiver services represent a least restrictive treatment alternative.
 The NOW is intended to provide specific, activity focused services rather than continuous custodial care.

-- Be three years of age or older,
+- Be 3 years of age or older AND

 Additionally interested persons must meet the following financial criteria: